webclinic017/mono/golang/README.md

 └── go.sum
 ```

-`cmd` contains service entry points in the `main.go`.
-Each directory in `cmd` maps to a similarly named service.
+`cmd` contains service entry points/listeners in the `main.go`.
+Each directory in `cmd` maps to a similarly named
+service.

+`internal` contains service implementations and other internal modules like loggers.
+Service implementations should also
+come with tests.

-`pkg` contains shared code and libraries - including Go implementations of gRPC services.
+`pkg` contains shared and public code.
+Typically these are generated Protocol Buffer and gRPC stubs.

 In general, bias towards following Golang structure best practices as elaborated on [here](https://github.com/golang-standards/project-layout).